-The maximum number of shares of Common Stock that can be issued under the 2008 Plan is 7,400,000 shares, of which no more than 375,000 shares will be available for grants in the form of restricted stock, deferred stock, performance shares or unrestricted stock.
-Based solely upon the closing price of the Common Stock as reported by NASDAQ on April 15, 2015, the maximum aggregate market value of the securities to be issued under the 2008 Plan would be \$207.7 million.
-The shares issued by Celldex under the 2008 Plan may be authorized but unissued shares, or shares reacquired by Celldex.
-To the extent that awards under the 2008 Plan are forfeited, canceled or otherwise terminated (other than by exercise), the shares of Common Stock represented by such awards may be the subject of subsequent awards under the 2008 Plan.
+The maximum number of shares of Common Stock that can be issued under the 2008 Plan is 14,350,000 shares of which no more than 500,000 shares will be available for grants in the form of restricted stock, deferred stock, performance shares or unrestricted stock.
+Based solely upon the closing price of the Common Stock as reported by NASDAQ on April 10, 2017, the maximum aggregate market value of the securities to be issued under the 2008 Plan would be \$47.4 million.
+If this amendment is approved, the maximum number of shares of Common Stock issuable under the 2008 Plan will increase from 14,350,000 shares to 20,000,000 shares.
 For years, we have successfully used stock options to attract, retain and motivate employees in a highly competitive marketplace.
-Option grants have been given to a broad base of employees and named executive officers.
-We believe that our stock option program has been very successful over the years in motivating employees while enhancing shareholder value therefore it is very valuable to us that we be able to continue offering option grants.
+Option grants have been given to a broad base of employees and Named Executive Officers.
+We believe that our stock option program has been very successful over the years in motivating our employees while enhancing shareholder value and therefore it is very valuable to us that we be able to continue offering option grants.